LuisGilGB/video-transtool/README.md

 FFmpeg is integrated to this app thanks to the `@ffmpeg/ffmpeg` package, which implements FFmpeg's functionality in a WebAssembly module.

 The transcription is handled by OpenAI's API, which is used through the `@ai-sdk/openai` package with the Whisper model.

+For now, presets for the transcoding are hardcoded.
+Adding UI elements to customize these parameters would be a good next step.

 ## Usage